 The wheelbase of your bike effects handling.
 Some say a bike with a shorter wheelbase reacts quicker, is more responsive.
 That’s a fair description, but reaction time doesn’t really change.
 A 45 degree rotation of the front end gives you a wider turn on a bigger bike because the axes of the front and rear wheel cross further away.
 This makes longer radii, and a bigger circle.
 So big the longer bike has trouble staying in the frame.
 To turn in the same circle as a small bike you have to rotate the front end more on a big bike.
 That’s all there is to it.
-Time and tide wait for no man, nor for no bike either.

 The upshot is a wheel rolls perpendicular to its axle.
 Without changing the axle’s orientation you won’t change the direction the wheel rolls.
 If neither wheel of your bike is allowed a steering rotation it won’t turn.
 In other words, a bicycle turns strictly by tracking.

 The theory: a tilted wheel contacts the road on the side of the tire where it’s like a cone.
 A truncated cone rather.
 Though it doesn’t look much like a cone let’s play along and let it be a cone if it wants.
 A cone when rolled travels in a circle.
 That being the case, bicycle wheels rolling on their sides acting like cones, instead of the wheels they really are, will travel in a circle turning the bike without tracking.
 Or so some claim.

 To make two identical cones turn on the same circle the small ends of the tapers, the pointy bit like the top of a dunce cap, must be in the same place.
 The same for truncated cones only the pointy parts are missing, but the truncated cones agree to act as if they’re still there.
 But without rotating the handlebars, on a bicycle the axles are parallel, their axes never meet.
 Replace the bike’s wheels with cones and the pointy bits are apart.